davidsonz/Travel-Website/_posts/2017-09-02-Yaroslavl.md

 location: Nizhny Novgorod
 lat: 56.318327
 lng: 43.977534
-subtitle: Первый день на Транссиб (First day on the Trans Siberian)
+subtitle: Первый день на Транссиб (First day on the Trans-Siberian)
 description: Goodbye Moscow, Hello to our new home for the next four days!
 titleImage: https://adventuresofthetravellingtwins.com/Photos/2017-09-02-Yaroslavl/cover-min.jpg
 ---

-<h4>02/09/2017: Trans Siberian Day One - 0-917km</h4>
+<h4>02/09/2017: Trans-Siberian Day One - 0-917km</h4>

   Today we started on our 5,153 km (3,202 mile) journey from Moscow to Irkurst.
 We have been to the supermarket and stocked up on foods that can be cooked with hot water, such as noodles and dehydrated potato.
 We have books, movies, battery packs and everything needed to keep us comfortable.

-  We have a friend in our cabin tonight, his name is Sasha (hardly surprising, it seems everyone in Russia is called Alex or Sasha).
+  We have a friend in our cabin tonight; his name is Sasha (hardly surprising, it seems everyone in Russia is called Alex or Sasha).
 He is only with us for the night as he is going home to Perm, which we will be arriving at tomorrow.

   Here is the advice we have read about the train before we started; let's see if it holds up over the next four days:
-* Take a small bag to put exactly what you need for the length of your journey in, it will be hard to access your main bags.
+* Take a small bag to put exactly what you need for the length of your journey; it will be hard to access your main bags.
 * Take mind fluff movies and books, you will not have the concentration for anything too heavy.
 * Know your stops times and run your watch in Moscow time, the train will not warn before it leaves.
 * Know when you are an hour outside of borders as this will be your last chance to use the bathroom.